 - Leave the Connect Timeout checkbox blank.
 This will be populated with the default values when the profile is saved.
 Also, leave the Username and Password fields blank unless instructed otherwise by your database administrator.

-- If your SQL server supports SSL, you can check the Secure box.
+- If your SQL server supports encrypted connections, you can check the Secure box.
 This will encrypt the connection to the SQL server.
+Please note that if your SQL server does not support encrypted connections, checking this box will cause the connection to fail.

 - Click Save to save the profile alias.
 Atlas recommends saving the file as your databasename.dbc (e.g. ILLiaddata.dbc) in the folder where the client program files are saved.
 The default is C:\Program Files(x86)\ILLiad\logon.dbc.
 Please see Creating a New ILLiad DBC File for more information.

-- After saving the alias, click the Set Default button to set that alias as the default alias to use on that computer.
+- After saving the alias, click the Set Default (Local Machine) button to set that alias as the default alias to use for all users on that computer.

 Shared Server (Satellite Site)